event-catalog/generator-federation/README.md

 In this example we are cloning "domains" from the git repo and merging them into the catalog.

-When merging many repoistories you can use the `override` option to override files in the catalog.
+When merging many repositories you can use the `override` option to override files in the catalog.
 You can also use the `enforceUniqueResources` option to ensure all resources in the catalog are unique (to help with naming conflicts).

 # Getting started